Find answers to recurring questions and concerns about Monero.

 Monero has value because people are willing to buy it.
 If no one is willing to buy Monero, then it will not have any value.
 Monero’s price increases if demand exceeds supply, and it decreases if supply exceeds demand.

 You can buy Monero from an exchange or from an individual.
 Exchanges are the most common way to buy Monero; there are compliant exchanges in most jurisdictions.
 Some wallets include functionality to easily buy Monero with fiat or other cryptocurrencies.
 Alternatively, you can try mining Monero to get coins from the block reward.

 In past, you needed Bitcoin to buy Monero, but that's not the case anymore.
 You can directly trade Monero for national currencies (USD, EUR, GBP, etc) or other cryptocurrencies on many exchanges.
 Some require KYC (proof of identification); others do not, like decentralized exchanges.
-On this website is available a list of exchanges where it's possible to buy/sell Monero (XMR): Merchants & Services.
+On this website is available a list of exchanges where it's possible to buy/sell Monero (XMR): Merchants & Exchanges.

 More Info: How to Buy Monero (Monero Outreach)